cujojs/curl/README.md

 What makes curl different from other AMD loaders?
 =================================================

-curl.js is much smaller than other loaders.
+curl.js is much smaller than other AMD loaders.
 Less than 1/2 the size of the others in the list above.
 It's able to achieve this via a Promises-based design.
-(Promises are another CommonJS proposed standard.) curl also requires the use of AMD-compliant javascript files, rather than provide backwards compatibility with non-AMD files.
-This eliminated dozens of lines of code.

-curl.js will load non-AMD modules with a forthcoming plugin.
+(Promises are another [CommonJS proposed standard](http://wiki.commonjs.org/wiki/Promises).)

 curl.js communicates with it's plugins via Promises, rather than a simple callback function.
 This allows proactive error handling, rather than detecting